The Black Moor goldfish originated in China, where it’s popularly known as ‘dragon eye’, because of its characteristic protruding eyes.

 Fins: The depth of their body is almost two thirds of its length.
 This fish is endowed with long, flowing, and delicate fins.
 The caudal fin is forked and rounded, and the pelvic, pectoral, and anal fins are long and paired.
 The dorsal fin is half the size of the depth of the body.

 Eyesight: The fish has very poor eyesight.
 It’s eyes are very delicate features, and you need to take extra care to make sure that they don’t get damaged.

 Reproduction: They generally breed after a noticeable rise in temperature, at the onset of spring.

 Males grow small lumps over their gills and pectoral fins, with which they nudge females and stimulate them to release eggs.

 Feeding your Black Moor

-• One of the most common diseases is the ich, caused by a parasitic protozoan.
-The illness is characterized by rapid and shallow breathing, isolation, loss of appetite, and the fish exhibit lethargy and rest at the bottom of the tank.
+One of the most common diseases is the ich, caused by a parasitic protozoan.
+The illness is characterized by rapid and shallow breathing, isolation and loss of appetite.
+The fish appear lethargic and rest at the bottom of the tank.

 Treatment: The infection can be chemically treated like other ailments by using a potassium permanganate or a safe alternative to formalin dip.
 Black moor can die if Ich is not treated at an early stage.